How to use tech to avoid Valentine's Day altogether

-If Valentine's Day isn't your bag, you can still have fun without having to deal with all those hearts and flowers.

-I am one of those people that doesn't celebrate Valentine's Day.
+I am one of those people that don't celebrate Valentine's Day.
 It's not because I don't have a significant other or because I hate people that are in love.
 I've just never considered it to be important to my relationship.
-My S.O. and I show each other love and affection every day, so we don't need a special day set aside to express what we already know to be true.
 Plus, trying to find a restaurant that isn't packed on Valentine's Day is nearly impossible.
 Amirite?

 If you go out of your way to avoid the Couple's Holiday like I do, I've got some suggestions on how you can keep the entertainment flowing without having to fight through mounds of chocolate.